- Classroom Resources

 - Real Results

 ThinkUp! is a dynamic curriculum and proven instructional path built upon a foundation of critical thinking.
 ThinkUp! helps students and educators understand problems, discover solutions, and take ownership of their education—resulting in mastery of the standards and improved performance.

-Dr. Karin Hess will begin by dispelling 7 common misconceptions about rigor and “unpack” research-based strategies that uncover thinking, promote engagement, and build collaboration and self-direction skills.
+Dr. Karin Hess dispels 7 common misconceptions about rigor and “unpack” research-based strategies that uncover thinking, promote engagement, and build collaboration and self-direction skills.

 Educators learn to understand i‑Ready’s potential for student growth and plan for a successful first year of implementation.
 Getting Good Data with i‑Ready is the integral first step for educators to begin implementing i‑Ready and building a classroom data culture with their students.

 Educators will review the components of the i-Ready Texas toolbox and engage in hands-on exploration of the products within the toolbox.
 Educators will have time and an opportunity to plan/discuss small group, whole group and dig into the resources available.

 Educators will review the components of the Standards Mastery assessment and engage in hands-on exploration of Standards Mastery Results by Test for class and student.
 They will discuss embedded resources for instruction within reports, as well as how to prepare for and use Standards Mastery to support standards-based instruction in the classroom.

 Is this correct?